fastai/fastpages/_posts/2020-09-12-codespaces.md

 ![]({{ site.baseurl }}/images/fastpages_posts/codespaces/2_verify.gif)

-Additionally, we can serve arbitary applications on user specified various ports, which we can open as shown below:
+Additionally, we can serve an arbitary number of applications on user specified ports, which we can open as shown below:

 ![]({{ site.baseurl }}/images/fastpages_posts/codespaces/3_nb.gif)